casspangell/akai-grid-map/README.md

-# 🎛️ MIDI Controller Reader
+# Akai APCmini Grid Map

 A web application for controlling MIDI controller LEDs with a clean, modern interface.